Viruses Definition: A Case Study Guide About Life of Viruses (Updated)

 The brownish sports due to the death and ultimate drying of the tissue are known as necrotic spots and the phenomenon is known as necrosis.
 Necrotic spots are also known as lesions.
-Ring spots, bunchy top, galls hypertrophy, atrophy, rolling, curling, crinkling of leaves, stunting and dwarfing of plants are various other symptoms usually produced on the hosts by viruses.
+Ring spots, bunchy top, galls hypertrophy, atrophy, rolling, curling, crinkling of leaves, stunting, and dwarfing of plants are various other symptoms usually produced on the hosts by viruses.

 Transmission of Viruses

 Transmission of viruses is defined as the movement/transfer of the virus from infected plants to healthy ones by a number of agencies.
-These agents can be found in your surrounding area.
+These agents can be found in the surrounding area.
 The list is mentioned below.

 Seed transmission of viruses is not common.
 Cucurbits and legumes viruses are transmitted by seeds.
 Their viruses are known as Mosaic Viruses.
 But in the crops, the viruses are transmitted by organs.
-Because crops are vegetatively propagated by the use of setts, tuber, rhizomes, bulbs, and corms etc.
+Because crops are vegetatively propagated by the use of setts, tuber, rhizomes, bulbs, and corms, etc.

-Due to contact or slight rubbing of the infected and healthy plant organs the viruses can be transmitted.
+Due to contact or slight rubbing of the infected and healthy plant organs, the viruses can be transmitted.
 Such transmission is quite easy in a thickly populated field where one plant is always in close contact.
 The organs can be rubbed with one another with the help of the slightest movement of the wind.
 Viruses usually gain entry through the injuries caused on the plant surfaces.

 By Air & Water

-The viruses are not easily transmitted by air and water unlike fungi and bacteria.
+The viruses are not easily transmitted by air and water, unlike fungi and bacteria.
 The tobacco necrosis viruses have been observed to be transmitted by both air and water.

 The timing of TMV (Tobacco Mosaic Virus) is amazing.
 It lies dormant in the soil with the debris of plants after the crop harvest.
 When new seeds are sown in the same field where TMV is present.
-The virus infects the new grown crop.
+The virus infects the newly grown crop.
 Thus, the cycle continues, if precautionary measures are not taken.